2364c66e322e44d99b0caeee94b8010c/now-ui-kit/README.md

 Now UI Kit has been migrated to Bootstrap 5.
 This makes starting a new project very simple.
 It also provides benefits if you are already working on a Bootstrap 5 project; you can just import the Now UI Kit style over it.
 Most of the elements have been redesigned; but if you are using an element we have not touched, it will fall back to the Bootstrap default.

-** Bostrap Version**: since tooltip has been changed in version 5.2, a version >= 5.2 of Bootstrap is necessary for usage with tooltip.
+**Bootstrap Version**: since tooltip has been changed in version 5.2, a version >= 5.2 of Bootstrap is necessary for usage with tooltip.

 **[Now UI Kit](http://demos.creative-tim.com/now-ui-kit/index.html?ref=nuk-readme)** is a responsive Bootstrap 5 kit provided for free by Invision and Creative Tim.
 It is a beautiful cross-platform UI kit featuring over 50 elements and 3 templates, and was migrated to be compatible with Bootstrap 5.
 Build process has also been updated with the latest version of Gulp.